-Negotiations toward a first collective bargaining agreement (CBA) for the new Bargaining Unit consisting of the non-tenure-eligible "NTE" faculty began on Monday, March 11.
-Negotiations continued on Mondays through the end of the spring semester and moved to Fridays for the summer session.
-Below, you will find a roster of the AAUP-WSU negotiating team; brief reports about each Monday's negotiation session; and an article-by-article summary table with links to detailed information about each individual article that either party proposes to include in the CBA.
+Negotiations toward successor CBAs for both Bargaining Units began on Monday, February 10.
+Negotiations are scheduled for Mondays and Wednesdays and are expected to continue until full agreement is reached.
+Below, you will find a roster of the AAUP-WSU negotiating team; brief reports about each negotiation session; and an article-by-article summary table with links to detailed information about each individual article that either party proposes to include in the CBA.

 |Rudy Fichtenbaum, Chief Negotiatoremail@example.com||(937) 775-3085 [office]|

 |Stephanie Triplettemail@example.com||(937) 775-4516 [office]|

 The administration's counterpart of our Chief Negotiator Dr. Rudy Fichtenbaum is Dr. Bill Rickert.